4.6(2,498)

 close toed jogging and hiking shoes

-• Make sure to wear close-toed walking or jogging shoes to be able to navigate the uneven terrain safely on your tour, which will last about an hour.
+• Wear close-toed shoes to navigate the uneven terrain safely on your tour.

 • Be prepared to walk several flights of narrow stairs with uneven lengths ranging from 3ft to 25ft.